CGCookie/handbook/how-we-work.md

 We strive to enable everyone to work effectively, and happily, driven largely by their own initiative.

+## Asynchronously
+Being spread across the world, in many different time-zones, all of our work is done asyncrounously.
+We don't have specified office hours, even though the majority of the team overlaps by at least six hours.

+With this in mind [Basecamp](https://3.basecamp.com/3093149/reports/progress) is the default place for all discussions, pitches, and updates.

 ## 4-day work week
 A healthy life/work balance is mission critical.
 Family always comes first and we aim to build that right into our business.
 One way of doing this is optional Fridays, providing a 4-day work week.